jordandouglas/LowESS/README.md

 The two challenges in this competition share the same objective: find the conditions which give the **smallest** effective sample size (ESS) per million states.
 The ESS of the posterior density will be printed in the output and can also be measured in Tracer.

+## The benchmark

+The benchmark dataset and model attained an ESS of 775 (standard error: 25) on the posterior density, and 762 (44) on likelihood.
+These numbers were attained from running the full MCMC chain across 10 replicates with a 10% burn-in.
+The maximum possible ESS on a chain of this length is 901.

+Can you do worse than the benchmark?

 ## Challenge 1: Dataset

 **Objective:** Create a nucleotide multiple sequence alignment, with 100 sites and 20 taxa, which gives the smallest ESS when run on `C1.xml` in BEAST 2.